We Test the 3 Best-Selling 4k Monitors

 The anti-glare screen could be slightly more anti, however, this didn’t detract from the immersive experience one bit.

-The LG 32UD59-B offers a large, 4K screen suitable for multitasking and PC or console gaming at a reasonable price.
+This impressive LG offers a 4K screen suitable for multitasking and PC or console gaming at a reasonable price.
 Delivering vibrant energy and colors that you didn't know existed, games and movies are more enjoyable.
-The LG 32UD59-B is an excellent value product if you are looking for an all-in-one display.
+The LG is an excellent value product if you are looking for an all-in-one display.